ghyde/quotes/_posts/2013-10-05-computer-programs.md

 ---
 {% include JB/setup %}

-"Computer programs are the most complex things that humans make."
+Computer programs are the most complex things that humans make.